Personalize selling with product rec quizzes 👉

 Find out what products they buy, where they learn about brands, what TV shows they like—any relevant habits you can think of.
 Then take this knowledge and use it to create a tailored customer experience and communications plan.

 Not sure where to start?
-Try asking your customers what they like and don’t like through social media or a market research survey like this:
+Try asking your customers what they like and don’t like through social media or a market research survey.

-Maybe they think your website’s great, but your checkout process sucks.
-Or they love your product, but don’t care for all those emails you’re sending—when they were so close to reaching inbox zero.
+Maybe they think your website’s great but your checkout process is complicated.
+Or they love your product but don’t care for all those emails you’re sending—when they were so close to reaching inbox zero.

 Once you’ve used their feedback to improve your customer experience, let them know you did.
 They’ll love your brand even more.

-Send times.
-Ecommerce t-shirt retailer BustedTees started by sending emails tailored to its customers’ time zones.
-When that was successful, they used data on past open times to send emails at a time personalized to each individual subscriber.
-Result?
-An 8.2% boost in email revenue.
+Send times: Focus on sending emails tailored to customers’ time zones.
+You can use data on past open times to send emails at a time personalized to each individual subscriber.

 If you want to build relationships to focus on customer retention, give customers a reason to come back by creating a loyalty program.
 But make sure it’s one that matters.
 Don’t give them one point for every dollar they spend, then reward them with a free pen at 5,000 points.

 Offer special incentives so that customers feel valued.
-Here’s a few ideas:
+Here are a few ideas:

 • Exclusive discount code